tttppp/ragl/rules.md

 4.1.7 The use of modified clients that alter core gameplay in anyway are strictly forbidden.
 Positive confirmation of the use of a modified client to gain an unfair advantage will impose a strict ruling, up to a possible ban from participation in RAGL for as long as admins see fit.

+4.1.7.1 It is explicitly allowed to use the client Punsho released with [support for dark player colors](https://github.com/OpenRA/OpenRA/pull/20721) as an alternative to release-20230225.

 4.1.8 Players found colluding in order to influence the result of their match and remove the uncertainty in the outcome of a match will be subject to strict ruling, up to a possible ban from participation in RAGL for as long as admins see fit.
 This includes players who surrender prematurely.

 4.1.9 Rules from the OpenRA Competitive server also apply to in-game chat and player names - don't be a dick.
 Failure to comply with this rule will result in disqualification.